Bedřich Ščerban

-Bedřich Ščerban (born 31 May 1964, in Jihlava) is a Czech former professional ice hockey defenceman.
+Bedřich Ščerban (born 31 May 1964) is a Czech former professional ice hockey defenceman.
 He competed at three Winter Olympics.

+Career

 Ščerban began his career with HC Dukla Jihlava of the Czech Extraliga in 1986.
 In 1991, he moved to Finland's SM-liiga, spending one season with Tappara before moving the Sweden's Elitserien with Brynäs IF.
-He returned to the Czech Republic in 1996, splitting the year with HC Vsetín and a second spell with Dukla Jihlava.
-He would spend the next seven seasons in Germany, playing for the Essen Mosquitoes and EHC Freiburg.
-He returned to the Czech Republic in 2004, spending his final seasons playing in the 1. národní hokejová liga for HC Berounští Medvědi, SK Horácká Slavia Třebíč and a third spells with Jihlava before retiring in 2008.
+He returned to the Czech Republic in 1996, splitting the year with VHK Vsetín and a second period with Dukla Jihlava.
+He spent the next seven seasons in Germany, playing for the Essen Mosquitoes and EHC Freiburg.
+He returned to the Czech Republic in 2004, spending his final seasons playing in the 1st Czech Republic Hockey League for HC Berounští Medvědi, SK Horácká Slavia Třebíč and a third spell with Jihlava before retiring in 2008.

 Ščerban played on 1992 Bronze Medal winning Olympic Hockey team for Czechoslovakia.